 Somebody at my work decided we should all bring green food for a potluck this month.
-I threatened to share my “salad in a jar” before I remembered my favorite shortbread cookies.
-Few ingredients and even less talent are needed.
-A miniature shamrock cookie cutter, green food coloring, shortbread cookie dough and a simple frosting.
-That’s it!
-The best part is… NO DECORATING REQUIRED.
+I threatened to share my “vacuum-packed salad” before I remembered my favorite shortbread cookies.

 WARNING: These taste fantastic straight out of the freezer.
 I suggest you double wrap and hide if you have freezer moles at your house.

 - 1 cup (2 sticks) unsalted butter, room temperature

 - 2 cups flour, all-purpose